Off and Running: Release

 The film was not widely distributed and coasted into notability mainly because of Lauper's involvement.
 It is generally available on VHS for less than a dollar.
 The film fared far better in other countries where Lauper's popularity has sustained.

 In Germany and Japan it was released under the title Moon Over Miami.

+Reception

+Film critic Derek Elley from Variety gave it a negative review writing: A lame meld of comedy, thriller and romance, “Off and Running” doesn’t make it far out of the starting blocks....
+With her pretzel voice and offbeat looks, Lauper still shows evidence of being a passable screwball thesp given a decent script and director, but she gets neither here.